meeshkan/properties-driven-development-tutorial/ARTICLE.md

 1. Generate the number of rows: a non-negative integer,
 1. Generate rows: For each row and key, generate an arbitrary string value.

 Can you see how many tricky cases our generator forces us to cover?
 The list of keys may be empty, the number of rows may be zero, and we assume our code works with arbitrary strings (including empty strings) both as keys and values.
-Generator as above pushes the boundaries of your parser.
+Generator as above would push our CSV parser to its limits!

 The above generator is an example of a "bottom-up" approach to data generation.
 Instead of generating totally random CSVs, we generate them bottom-up, keeping track of what goes in so that we know what our expected result is.
-This avoids the problem where you need to duplicate the implementation in your tests.
-For example, with the generator above, we know the length of the resulting JSON array should be equal to the non-negative integer drawn at step 2. number of rows we generated.
+This avoids the problem where we need to duplicate the implementation in tests.
+For example, with the generator above, we know the length of the resulting JSON array should be equal to the non-negative integer drawn at step 2, the number of rows we generated.
 That's a good property!

 ## Example project: sorted dictionary

 As an example project, we'll build our own **sorted dictionary** in Python.
 We call the datastructure `SortedDict` and expect it to always keep its keys in sorted order.
-Such a `SortedDict` might be useful for keeping, for example, users in the order they logged into your application.
-You're also able to traverse the sorted list of key-value pairs in linear time.
+Such a `SortedDict` might be useful for keeping, for example, users in the order they logged into our application.
+We're also able to traverse the sorted list of key-value pairs in linear time.

 We implement the sorting using a standard [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree).
 While the average running time for insert, search and delete operations in binary search tree is `O(lg(n))`, where `n` is the number of keys, the worst-case running time for such operations is linear.
 Therefore, you should use [`sortedcontainers`](https://github.com/grantjenks/python-sortedcontainers/) for production usage.